 Pretty much everyone in Mr. Driller looks older than they look, mostly the teenagers, all of them look like they're 11 years old or so, most of them are already 14 or even 17.

 Isaac and Garet look about ten in the prologue, despite being supposedly around fourteen.
 They still look fairly young three years later, and join forces with Ivan, who is fifteen but looks around ten.
-Felix on the other hand looks much older, stated to be 18 (post-timeskip) in the manual
+Felix on the other hand looks much older, but is stated to be 18 (post-timeskip) in the manual.

-Dark Dawn still has some straight examples though: Rief looks like a small child but is probably in his mid-teens, Amiti looks closer to fourteen than nineteen-ish, and there's no way Eoleo is over thirty (and again, an inversion shows up— Briggs has gone from his mid twenties to looking about Kraden's age).
+Dark Dawn still has some straight examples though: Rief looks like a small child but is probably in his mid-teens, Amiti looks closer to fourteen than nineteen-ish, and Eoleo is supposed to be over thirty, but looks closer to his mid-twenties (and again, an inversion shows up— Briggs has gone from his mid twenties in The Lost Age to looking about Kraden's age in Dark Dawn).

 While Touhou mostly goes with Really 700 Years Old characters, there are still some that fit this trope.
 Patchouli, for example, is "only" about a hundred (or has been living with Remilia for about a hundred years; it isn't definite), Rinnosuke merely ages slowly instead of stopping aging all together, appearing identical when Marisa was a child but being laughably young by Gensoukyou standards, and Sakuya appears to be somewhere in her twenties but is noted as being far too mature and worldy to be so young.